 Who is a good candidate for a full mouth reconstruction?

 We recommend full mouth reconstructions for patients with multiple extensive dental problems.
-Common dental problems addressed by full mouth reconstructions include missing teeth, tooth damage, and infections.
+Common dental problems addressed by full-mouth reconstructions include missing teeth, tooth damage, and infections.
 Patients with one or more dental issues can renew their oral health with a full mouth reconstruction.

 Can a full mouth reconstruction relieve jaw pain?